Professional Reviews

-Kaspersky Safe Kids Review 2023 — Is It Good for Your Family?
+Kaspersky Safe Kids Review 2024: Is It Any Good?

 Kaspersky Safe Kids Review: Quick Expert Summary

-Kaspersky Safe Kids comes with many parental control features that help you keep your child safe both online and offline, has beginner-friendly apps for parents, and can monitor up to 500 devices, which makes it a good pick for large families.
-You get access to essential parental control features, such as web filtering (which not even top VPNs can bypass), app filtering, time limits, scheduling, location tracking, and activity reports.
+Kaspersky Safe Kids comes with features that keep your child safe both online and offline, has beginner-friendly apps for parents, and can monitor unlimited devices, which makes it a good pick for large families.
+It includes essential parental control features, such as web filtering (which not even top VPNs can bypass), app filtering, time limits, scheduling, location tracking, and activity reports.

 In addition, you also get access to: